Here you'll find information on where to look for a student job, rules and regulations and inspiration for your job search.

 The application process has two steps:

 1) Apply for a CPR number online and book an appointment

-2) Appear at Dokk1 at a special registration event to be issued with an EU residence document and a CPR number.
-Bring all the required documents for this event.
+2) Appear in person at Dokk1 to be issued with an EU residence document and a CPR number.
+Please make sure to bring all the required documents.